 - Belmont University, a 4-year private institution, provides classrooms built for photography-specific training.
 It offers a minor in photography.
 Belmont is about three miles from downtown Nashville.

-- Nashville State Community College, a 2-year school about six miles from downtown, is the area's most inexpensive option.
+- Nashville State Community College, a 2-year school about five miles from downtown, is the area's most inexpensive option.
 It offers an associate's degree in visual communications with a photography concentration as well as a certificate program.

 Comparison of Schools

 Students should consider many aspects when choosing a college.
 The following table provides important facts in a convenient format, making it simple to compare schools.

 |Belmont University||Nashville State Community College||Watkins College of Art, Design and Film|

 |Campus Setting||Large city||Large city||Large city|